rubencaro/bottler/README.md

 ### master

+* Raise an error when release versions do not match
 * Support for forced release branch
 * Log guessed server ips
 * Options to filter target servers from command line